geoffreyvd/UAV-orientation-estimation-using-LIDAR/README.md

 * Kalman filter that is able to 1) estimate the IMU bias and 2) to smoothen the LIDAR estimate

 ![](var/output.gif)
+(gif: the left image is the previous (t-1) LIDAR reading and the right image the current (t) reading.
+The yellow lines are basically the LIDAR rays, so the the length of the yellow lines are the distance readings.
+Notice the red line being tracked between every LIDAR reading in real-time; meaning that we are able to estimate our rotation/yaw based on the changing orientation towards this (red) wall)

 ## Setup
 This algorithm can either be tested with a real LIDAR and Pixhawk 4 or simply be tested with pre-recorded data avaible in this repo.